msetzu/about/research.md

 - `model training` training
 - `distillation` distill models in other models
 - `concept learning` learning higher level features
+- `program synthesis` papers on synthesizing programs from data
 - `regularization` regularization
 - `constraints` learning the set of constraints inferred by a model/constraining a model behavior
-- `neurosymbolic` papers on neurosymbolic learning
 - `som` the self-organizing map
 - `transfer learning` leverage existing models in different domains/datasets/etc